 Then, if we make a proposal based on urgency, we have a very good chance of making a sale.

-The thing is: to achieve all of that, all at the same time is very difficult, which is why advertisers need a trained direct response copywriter.
+The thing is: to achieve all of that, all at the same time is very difficult, which is why advertisers need a trained copywriter.
 Preferably ones who have actually done some real sales.